 MAT 287 Calculus with Analytic Geometry III (5) F, Sp.
-Continuation of MAT 177.
-Selected topics from analytic geometry and calculus.
+The third of three sequenced courses in calculus.
+Includes the study of solid analytic geometry, vectors and vector calculus, partial differentiation, and multiple integrals.
 Prerequisite: Grade of C or better in MAT 177 or equivalent.